David Carll

-David Carll (October 9, 1830 –December 27, 1888) was a 19th-century American shipbuilder.
-He was well known for building fast and seaworthy yachts and schooners.
+David Carll (abt.
+1832–December 27, 1888) was a 19th-century American shipbuilder.
+He built yachts and schooners.
 He specialized in shallow draft Centreboard schooners.
-The David Carll's shipyard was the first commercial shipyard built in City Island.
+The David Carll's shipyard was the first commercial shipyard built on City Island.
 He built the popular schooners David Carll, Vesta, Resolute, and Ambassadress.
 His brother, Jesse Carll had a successful shipyard in Northport, New York.

 Early life

-David Carll was born in Northport, New York, on October 9, 1830.
-He was the son of Jesse E. Carll, Jr., and Susan Scudder Smith.
-He had two brothers, Jesse and Henry Carll.
+David Carll was born in New York, abt.
+1832.
 He married Hannah Amelia Denton in 1861 at Christ's First Presbyterian Church, Nassau County, New York.
-They had three daughters Susie D. Rich, Minnie Estelle Harrington, Jesse Anita Carll and one son David Carll Jr. Carll was a founding member of Jephtha Masonic Lodge No. 494 in Huntington, New York, along with his brother Jesse Carll in 1860.
+They had three daughters Susie D. Rich, Minnie Estelle Harrington, Jesse Anita Carll and one son David Carll Jr.

 Career

 Carll was well known for building fast and seaworthy yachts and schooners.
 He specialized in shallow draft Centreboard schooners.
-David Carll's shipyard was the first commercial shipyard built in City Island.
+David Carll's shipyard was the first commercial shipyard built on City Island.
 He built the popular schooners Vesta, Resolute, and Ambassadress.

-In 1849, Carll and his brother apprenticed under James and Lloyd Bayles shipbuilders of Port Jefferson, New York.
-In 1854, Carll and his brother Jesse Carll, began shipbuilding in Northport, off Woodbine Avenue, under the firm name D & J. Carl.

 David and Jesse built the bark Storm Bird, which put them into debt.
 They dissolved the partnership in 1865.
 His brother, Jesse Carll continued with a shipyard under the name Jesse Carll and built yachts, pilot-boats and brigs, including the bark Mary Greenwood, the Joseph Rudd, and the pilot-boat Jesse Carll.
 David Carll continued with his shipyard until he retired in 1885.
 In the 1870s, David purchased an orange plantation near Crescent City, Florida, and planted more than sixty thousand trees.